 Lake Carezza is one of the many reasons to spend some days in South Tyrol, in the North-East of Italy, and visit Bolzano.
 I’ve always liked this town.
 It’s small, but not too small; quiet, but not too quiet; surrounded by mountains.
-You can park next to the train station and you’re already in Piazza Walther, where the Duomo stands.
 Bolzano reminds me of Austrian towns.
 I’ve always had the (very pleasant) feeling of being on the border between two cultures, two styles, two worlds.
 Order and cleanliness characterize the streets of the historic center, in which are lined up the typical pastel coloured houses with a bow-window.
-Their facades are often decorated with frescoes, and the oldest ones, the colours of which have faded, are even more fascinating.
+Their facades are often decorated with frescoes.
+The oldest ones, the colours of which have faded, are even more fascinating.

-Athesia – this is a shop that can be found in every town in South Tyrol, a paradise for those who love the paper, multipurpose bags, recipe books (in Italian and German), calendars, notebooks, cups.
+• Athesia.
+This is a shop that can be found in every town in South Tyrol.
+It is a paradise for those who love the paper, multipurpose bags, recipe books, calendars, notebooks, cups.